Wadai Sultanate

+Despite there being an abundancy of sources available on the sultanate, a comprehensive historical study is yet to be undertaken about Wadai.

 History

 Origins

 Prior to the 1630s, the region was ruled by the Tunjur kingdom, established around the 15th century.
-The Arab migrants to the area for trade which became Wadai claimed to be descendants of the Abbasid Caliphs, specifically from Salih ibn Abdallah ibn Abbas.
-Yame, a Maba leader brought Islam to their people after he himself embraced Islam, Arab migrants settled in Debba, near the future capital of Ouara (Wara).
+Tunjur oral traditions say that the founder of the Tunjur kingdom in Darfur, Ahmad al-Ma'qur, had two sons called Ahmad Kanjar and Musa; Kanjar accordingly succeeded his father in Darfur and was the founder of the Kunjaara dynasty, while Musa went to Wadai and subjugated the region with the assistance of the Mahamid Arabs.
+McGregor wrote that many of the early heroes in tradition were later Islamised to strengthen the ruling dynasty's legitimacy.

 In 1635, the Maba and other small groups in the region rallied to the Islamic banner of Abd al-Karim, who was descended from the Maba tribe noble family, and overthrew the ruling Tunjur dynasty, who at the time was led by a king named "Daud".
 Abd al-Karim secured and centralized his power in the area by marrying the Tunjur King Daud's daughter, Meiram Aisa, and then forming other marriage pacts with local dynasties and tribes, such as the Masalit and Dajo tribes.
 Abd al-Karim built his capital at Wara and founded the Kolak dynasty, and made Islam the state religion despite most commoners following traditional religions.

 After Abd al-Karim's death, Wadai's history was marked by civil wars and hostile relations with Bornu and Darfur.
 Wadai's wealth came from slave trading and the procurement of slaves in raids.
 Throughout the 17th century, Wadai was a tributary of the Darfur, however towards the end of the century kolak Ya'qub Arus refused to pay tribute, securing Wadai's independence, likely owing to Wadai's growth in economic and military power.
 Darfur attacked Wadai but was defeated.
 Under Ya'qub's rule Wadai suffered a terrible drought.

 Ya'qub's son, Joda, expanded the state southwards and into the Tunjur heartland of Mondo.